 Campgrounds in the National Parks were pretty good value at around $25 USD a night.
-Campsites were well designed with each site having a picnic table and fire ring or grill.
+Campsites were well designed and each site had a picnic table and fire ring or grill.

-|Free nights accommodation:||6|
+|Free nights staying with friends||6|

 When we visited Yosemite National Park we were also unable to secure a campsite within the park.
-Again we stayed just outside at a private campground.
+Again, we stayed just outside the park at a private campground.